 Donated services are reported as contributions if the services (a) create or enhance non-financial assets, or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
-During the years ended June 30, 2019 and 2018, donated services meeting the criteria for recognition in the accompanying consolidated statements of activities totaled \$137,517 and \$141,672, respectively and include legal, pastoral, counseling, education, and master chef services.
+During the years ended June 30, 2020 and 2019, donated services meeting the criteria for recognition in the accompanying consolidated statements of activities totaled \$69,801 and \$137,517, respectively and include legal, pastoral, counseling, education, and master chef services.

 All the client services facilities are owned by the Organization except the Pompano Beach facility (see Note 1).
 The Pompano Beach facility was built and is owned by Broward County and leased to the Organization for \$1 a year.
 The Organization reports the value of below market rentals on facilities as gifts-in-kind support.
-For the years ended June 30, 2019 and 2018, \$922,037 and \$1,170,840, respectively has been reported as part of gifts-in-kind support for the Pompano Beach Facility.
+For the years ended June 30, 2020 and 2019, \$0 and \$922,037, respectively has been reported as part of gifts-in-kind support for the Pompano Beach Facility.
 This lease agreement can be canceled with a sixty day notice.
+This facility was vacated by the Organization during the year ended June 30, 2019.